-4. Clipless pedals (sometimes called "step-in pedals") are another means to keep feet securely in the correct position for maximum pedaling efficiency.
-They have a plate, called a "cleat," on the sole of the shoe, which clicks into a mating spring-loaded fixture on the pedal.
-They only engage or disengage with a very specific motion which must be practiced until it becomes instinctive.
+3. Clipless pedals (sometimes called "step-in pedals") are another means to keep feet securely in the correct position for maximum pedaling efficiency.
+They look like ski bindings ... a plate on the sole of the shoe clicks into a spring-loaded fixture on the pedal ... but unlike ski bindings, they only engage or disengage with a very specific motion which must be practiced to become instinctive.
 Clipless pedals require shoes and cleats which are compatible with the make and model pedal being used.